nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.md

 	domain1-managed-server1                      1/1       Running   0          7m
 	domain1-managed-server2                      1/1       Running   0          7m

 You have to see four running pods similar to the result above.
+If you don't see all the running pods please wait and check periodically.
+The whole domain deployment may take up to 3-4 minutes depending on the compute shape.

 The WebLogic Administration server console is exposed to the external world using NodePort.
 To get the external IP address of the node where the admin server pod is deployed execute the following command which returns external (public) IP addresses belong to pods:

-	$ kubectl get pod -n domain1 -o wide
+	kubectl get pod -n domain1 -o wide
-	NAME                                         READY     STATUS    RESTARTS   AGE       IP           NODE domain1-admin-server                         1/1       Running   0          32m       10.244.2.5   129.146.133.192
+	NAME                                         READY     STATUS    RESTARTS   AGE       IP           NODE domain1-admin-server                         1/1       Running   0          32m       10.244.2.5   130.61.58.206
-	domain1-cluster-1-traefik-55cbccb8dd-srpcb   1/1       Running   0          32m       10.244.2.4   129.146.133.192
+	domain1-cluster-1-traefik-55cbccb8dd-srpcb   1/1       Running   0          32m       10.244.2.4   130.61.58.206
-	domain1-managed-server1                      0/1       Running   4          29m       10.244.0.6   129.146.88.147
+	domain1-managed-server1                      0/1       Running   4          29m       10.244.0.6   130.61.58.206
-	domain1-managed-server2                      0/1       Running   0          29m       10.244.1.4   129.146.40.233
+	domain1-managed-server2                      0/1       Running   0          29m       10.244.1.4   130.61.58.206

+Find the Node IP address belongs to the *domain1-admin-server* pod.

+To get the port assignment retrieve the admin server service information.
+Execute the following:

+	kubectl get services -n domain1
+	NAME                                        TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)           AGE
+	domain1-admin-server                        NodePort    10.96.13.10    <none>        7001:30701/TCP    8m
+	domain1-admin-server-extchannel-t3channel   NodePort    10.96.69.58    <none>        30012:30012/TCP   6m
+	domain1-cluster-1-traefik                   NodePort    10.96.97.188   <none>        80:30305/TCP      8m
+	domain1-cluster-1-traefik-dashboard         NodePort    10.96.176.74   <none>        8080:30315/TCP    8m
+	domain1-cluster-cluster-1                   ClusterIP   10.96.36.241   <none>        8001/TCP          6m
+	domain1-managed-server1                     ClusterIP   10.96.95.211   <none>        8001/TCP          6m
+	domain1-managed-server2                     ClusterIP   10.96.130.75   <none>        8001/TCP          6m

-Find the Node IP address belongs to the loadbalancer (*domain1-cluster-1-traefik-xxxxxxx*) pod.
-If you haven't changed the domain configuration then the console port is 30701.
+Find the port mapping belongs to the *domain1-admin-server* service.
+Note the second part of the mapping.
+It should be 30701 if you haven't changed the configuration.
 Construct the Administration Console's url and open in a browser:

 **http://<LOADBALANCER\_POD\_NODE\_PUBLIC\_IP\_ADDRESS>:30701/console**

 ![alt text](images/deploy.weblogic/11.weblogic.console.url.png)

-Enter the credentials defined in the secret *domain1-weblogic-credentials* previously.
+Enter the credentials defined in the secret *domain1-weblogic-credentials* previously (username:**weblogic**, password:**welcome1**).
 Click login.

 ![alt text](images/deploy.weblogic/12.weblogic.admin.console.png)